California's Bullet Train Hurtles Towards a Multibillion-Dollar Overrun

 It's the 21st century, not the 19th.
 How many airports could you build with $68 Billion ?

-Let a Private Company Do It (Score:2)
+Let a Private Company Do It (Score:3)

 If it is viable, a private company would have funded and started it with agreements with California government entitites.